etn-ccis/blui-doc-it/src/docs/resources.md

 <br/>
 ## Design Patterns / Examples

-The following table shows the current status of the PX Blue design pattern code samples available from GitHub and [StackBlitz](https://stackblitz.com/@px-blue).
+The following table shows the current status of the PX Blue design pattern code samples available from GitHub.
+There are also links to running examples with live-editing capability.

 | Repository | Status | Issues | Live Demo |
 |-------|--------|-------------|----------|